 Health Insurance Rules

 The rule applies to all reemployed retirees who are not eligible for Medicare, regardless of hire date or type of employment.
-Also, the rule applies when the employer plan provides both medical and prescription drug coverage.

-If eligibility or cost for employer insurance is based on retirement status, the retiree is eligible for only secondary coverage from STRS Ohio.
+If eligibility for employer insurance is based on retirement status, the retiree is eligible for only secondary coverage from STRS Ohio.
 Primary coverage would need to be obtained from the employer or another plan.

 The federal Affordable Care Act (ACA) requires employers with 50 or more full-time employees to offer minimum essential coverage to full-time workers.
 The fact that STRS Ohio offers health care coverage to reemployed retirees does not alter an employer’s obligation under the ACA to extend coverage to its employees, including individuals who retired under STRS Ohio, another public entity or a private employer.